derrickliu23/hophacks2024/README.md

 # Setting up Ngrok

 Use the terminal command ngrok http 3000 to set up the server.
 Then, copy-paste the link "https://7e93-128-220-159-210.ngrok-free.app" to the configure window of the chatbot phone number.
+If necessary, add the phone number you're calling in from to the list of verified caller IDs in Twilio.

 Run the phoneBot with the command “node phoneBot”